ericoporto/ags-manual-wiki/acintro9.md

 TTF fonts; but the disadvantage is that they only support 128 characters, which means that they are only useful for English.
-If you want to support other languages then you'll need to import a TTF font in order for the extended characters such as ?, ? and ? to work.
+If you want to support other languages then you'll need to import a TTF font in order for the extended characters such as é, í and ñ to work.

 Where can you get a SCI font?
 Well, there are three ways: